Scoresheet's Lineup Form and Game Rules

 The Position Column

 You can list both starters and bench players at more than one position.
 However, since positions are automatically shuffled for you if you run out of players at a position, you should only list players at the positions they are qualified to play!
 Only qualified catchers can be listed at catcher, and only players who qualify at one of second base, shortstop or third base can play any of those three positions.

 Next to each player, list the position(s) you prefer him to play.
 Separate multiple positions with hyphens ("-").
 Scoresheet will automatically move a player to other positions if necessary, following Scoresheet's out-of-position rules.
 For example, if all of your second basemen are out, Scoresheet will automatically move a backup shortstop to play second base.

-Each starting lineup must have a player at every position, including three outfielders (and if AL, a designated hitter - DH).
+Each starting lineup must have a player at every position, including three outfielders and a designated hitter - DH).
 You can either designate outfielders as "LF", "RF", "CF"; or you can simply put "OF" next to their names, which will automatically assign the best starting outfielder to play center field for you.
 If your starting DH is out of available at-bats, the highest ranked pinch-hitter off your bench will be used as your starting DH.